 A series of HRCs need to be addressed to mitigate the risk of fatalities.
 The types of occurrences deemed global HRCs (previously referred to as "global safety priorities") were selected based on actual fatalities, high fatality risk per accident or the number of accidents and incidents.

-The OPS roadmap provides safety enhancement initiatives (SEIs) to meet the GASP goals related to a continuous reduction of operational safety risks, and regional and industry safety risk management activities to address the HRCs.
+OPS roadmap provides safety enhancement initiatives (SEIs) to meet the GASP goal related to a continuous reduction of operational safety risks, and actions to address the G-HRCs presented in the GASP.